snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 yarn add phaser@^3.0.0
 ```

 And that's it!
 We are done installing our dependencies.
+If everything has gone correctly, your `package.json` file should have two new entries in it: `devDependencies` and `dependencies`.

 So let's move on to...

 ### Configuring Webpack Part 1: Babel and Webpack Dev Server

-Okay, here's a quick Webpack 101: your configuration goes in a `webpack.config.js` file where you tell Webpack where the source files are located, and where you want the single bundled output file to go.
+Okay, here's a quick Webpack 101: your configuration goes in a `webpack.config.js` file where you tell Webpack where your source files are located, and where you want the single bundled output file to go.
 You also tell Webpack to run your files through `babel-loader` to transpile them.

-Webpack expects this file to export a JSON object describing everything we talked about before.
+Webpack expects this configuration file to export a JSON object with all those instructions.
 Make a `webpack.config.js` file at the root of your project's directory and export an empty JSON object from it.

 ```javascript
 module.exports = {